TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

 *   Does the file use **proper indentation levels and characters** (tab)?
 *   If an **existing** language key is changed on a LTS branch, it must **NOT introduce new argument placeholders** or remove existing ones.
-Instead, a new language key has to be introduced (and the old one can be deprecated/documented as outdated).
+Instead, a new language key has to be introduced (and the old one can be removed or at least deprecated/documented as outdated).
     This is important because localizations are delivered for any TYPO3 patch-level version, and could cause PHP exceptions when **argument placeholders mismatch**.
+*   When labels are removed, translations will fall back to their english counterpart.
+This is better than carrying around deprecated language labels which are no longer emitted in the TYPO3 core.

 ..  _common-review-checks-missing:
 More?